-The tax on arrow shafts is \$.39 per arrow shaft.
+The tax on arrow shafts is \$.40 per arrow shaft beginning January 1, 2006.
 The tax is paid by the manufacturer, producer, or importer of any arrow shaft (whether sold separately or incorporated as part of a finished or unfinished product) of a type used in the manufacture of any arrow which after its assembly meets either of the following conditions.